bayinfosys/bayinfosys.github.io/03-how-does-chat-gpt-work/03-how-does-chat-gpt-work.md

 In this article, I'll breakdown the ChatGPT product from OpenAI.

 + __Section 1__ describes the user interface.
-+ __Section 2__ outlines the model, how they are trained, and the specific advancments which made the chat approach viable.
++ __Section 2__ outlines the model, how they are trained, and the specific advancements which made the chat approach viable.
 + __Section 3__ covers infrastructure which handles the deployment of this model to serve users.

 Whether you're a developer, a business professional exploring AI capabilities, or simply curious about how ChatGPT generates responses, this breakdown offers insight into the composition.